Lumi-supercomputer/LUMI-training-materials/docs/1day-20230321/01_Architecture.md

 So far nothing special.
 However, two elements make this compute node very special.
 The GPUs are not connected to the CPU though a PCIe bus.
-Instead they are connected through the same links that AMD uses to link the GPUs together, or two link the two sockets in the LUMI-C compute nodes, known as xGMI or Infinity Fabric.
-This enables CPU and GPU to access each others memory rather seamlessly or to implement coherent caches across the whole system.
+Instead they are connected through the same links that AMD uses to link the GPUs together, or to link the two sockets in the LUMI-C compute nodes, known as xGMI or Infinity Fabric.
+This enables CPU and GPU to access each others memory rather seamlessly and to implement coherent caches across the whole system.
 The second remarkable element is that the Slingshot interface cards connect directly to the GPUs (though a PCIe interface on the GPU) rather than two the CPU.
 The CPUs have a shorter path to the communication